 Mobile Site vs. App

-The main difference between the two is that sites are rendered within web browsers, but apps are compiled to run natively on smart devices.
-That means, when granted permissions, apps have direct access to sensors, information and computing power on the smart devices they run on.
-It may seem like mobile sites are less capable, but functionaloties are continously being added to mobile web browsers so that sites can take advantage of them.
-For the most part, a properly designed mobile site is just as capable as a mobile app, as long as there’s Internet.
+The main difference is that mobile sites are rendered within web browsers, but apps run natively on smart devices.
+That means, apps have direct access to sensors, information and computing power on the smart devices they run on.
+However, functionalities are continuously being added to web browsers so that websites can take advantage of the things mentioned above.
+For the most part, a properly designed mobile site is just as capable as an app, as long as there’s Internet.
 Although mobile apps could run without Internet, working offline will limit their functionality in most cases.

 Supporting Business Case

-I’m not saying that mobile apps are comeplelely useless, a mobile app is a great investment as long as there is a business case or need for having one.
-I use the app my bank offers to deposit cheques, make mobile payments, manage my accounts and investments all the time.
+An mobile app could be a great investment if there is a business case for having one.
+I use my bank’s mobile app to deposit cheques, make payments and manage my accounts all the time.
 A banking app makes sense because people use it on daily basis.
 In addition, there is security benefit in having access to a phone’s fingerprint or facial recognition sensor.
-A phone carrier’s app makes sense because it allows users to login with the information on their devices without needing passwords.
+A phone carrier’s app also makes sense because it allows users to authenticate with the information on their devices without needing passwords.
 For a franchised business, an app can quickly show the nearest location without needing access to Internet.
-If your business can benefit from having a mobile app, definitely go for it, but for most small businesses, there just isn’t a point of having one.
+If your business can benefit from having a mobile app, definitely go for it.
+However, for most small businesses, the costs associated with developing and maintaining an app outweighs the benefits.

 It’s a Gimmick

-Well, not always, but for the most part.
-First, I think it is a scam when an agency tries to sell something that a client does not need and cannot benefit from.
-Second, most agencies don’t actually develop mobile apps themselves.
-What they do is that they pay a 3rd party company to wrap a native app around their client’s mobile site.
-The end result is an app that provides a similar user experience as the mobile site, so what’s the point of having an app at all?
+I think it’s a gimmick when agencies try to sell something their clients don’t need or can’t benefit from.
+Also, most agencies don’t actually develop mobile apps themselves; they just pay a 3rd party company to wrap a native app around their client’s mobile site.
+The end result is an app that provides a similar user experience as the mobile site, so what’s the point?

 Downside of Apps